Lt. Andrew Bigelow

 At the main entrance of the County Courthouse and the County Office Building, there is a magnetometer to detect metal objects on persons entering the facility.
 Also, an X-ray machine is used to display the contents of purses, handbags, briefcases and any other containers capable of concealing contraband.
 In addition, the deputies assigned to the entrance assist people in locating the appropriate courtroom and/or office to conduct their business.
 At times, court deputies will assist with escorting prisoners to and from court appearances.
 Court deputies execute criminal and civil warrants as well.

 Building Security for the county complex is currently conducted by a single deputy responsible for the personal safety of over 370 employees on 3 separate campuses.
-The deputy responded to 448 calls for service in 2016 including 12 arrests, 17 court transports, 26 assists to outside agencies, 265 assistance calls for the county clerk’s office, 15 assists for the probation department, 13 medical responses and assisted the general public with 20 lockouts.
+The deputy responded to 392 calls for service in 2017 including 23 arrests, 12 court transports, 12 assists to outside agencies, 265 assistance calls for the county clerk’s office, 12 assists for the probation department, 8 medical responses and assisted the general public with 6 lockouts.
 They are responsible for the patrol of all parking lots and supervises the day to day activities of public vehicular and pedestrian traffic while doing business at the county complex.
 Their professional, reliable and prompt response to all calls for service can be considered a direct reflection of the high level of safety and security enjoyed by county employees, as well as the general public while working or visiting the county complex.

-Also there currently is a single Deputy assigned to the Department of Social Services, who responded to 71 calls for service in 2016 including, 12 personal alarm tests, 1 alarm responses, 42 security escorts and 5 arrests.
-They are responsible for the safety and security of over 150 county employees and also monitor the high flow of public, vehicular and pedestrian traffic that visit the Department on a daily basis.
+Also there currently is a single Deputy assigned to the Department of Social Services, who responded to 77 calls for service in 2017 including, 12 personal alarm tests, 32 alarm responses, 25 security escorts and 1 medical assist.
+He is responsible for the safety and security of over 150 county employees and also monitors the high flow of public, vehicular and pedestrian traffic that visit the Department on a daily basis.

 Head Dispatcher Randy Swarthout

-The 911 Center is also the primary contact point for all SPCA complaints (284) in the County along with the after-hours contact point for the county Health Department and Child and Adult Protective Services for the Department of Social Services.
+The 911 Center continues to be the primary point of contact for all SCPA complaints in the county along with being the after-hours point of contact for the county Health Department and the Department of Social Services for child and adult protective services.